PolyhedralConvex/polycon/src/python/README.md

 * `show` (`True` by default) to launch matplotlib.pyplot.show() at the end of the procedure
 * `color` (`black` by default) to give the color of the curve

-Alternatively, for more elaborate renderings, one can use `write_vtk` which generates `.vtk` files that can be used by Paraview of Mayavi for instance.
+Alternatively, for more elaborate renderings, one can use `write_vtk` which generates `.vtk` files, that can be used for instance with Paraview of Mayavi.
 Here is an example:

 ```python
 from polycon import PolyCon